yogonwa/NobelLM/README.md

 - Unit tests for the metadata handler should use the flat laureate structure.
 - Integration tests should cover both factual (metadata) and RAG queries.
+- All model switching and config logic is covered by tests in the relevant modules.

 **Backend responses now always include an `answer_type` field, which the frontend uses to render metadata vs RAG answers appropriately.**

+---

 ## 🔍 Thematic Search & Query Reformulation